Wendy Wu: Homecoming Warrior: Release

 The premiere of Wendy Wu: Homecoming Warrior aired at 8 p.m.
 Eastern Time on June 16, 2006, including a telecast hosted by Brenda Song and the movie's cast.
 The movie premiered on Toon Disney on May 12, 2008.
 The film aired on ABC Family on June 20, 2006, as part of its Jetix block, making the film the only Disney Channel Original Movie to be aired on that channel.

 On Saturday, August 18, Disney Channel aired "Wendy Wu: Homecoming Chat".
 The stars of the movie answered questions posed by fans.

-Advertising used the taglines "She's pretty...she's pretty tough"; "Part Teenager.
-Part Warrior.
-All Hero."; and "Homecoming Warrior: Queen."

-Disney Channel On Demand debuted the movie in January 2007.

 The "Kick'in" version of the film first aired on February 19, 2007, in United States and on April 14, 2008, in Canada.
-The cast had a chat session and a did you know session.
-This version also included 5 never-before-seen scenes and extended endings.

-The "Remixed" version aired on September 8, 2007.
-The entire cast answered questions and taught the viewers easy kung-fu moves.
+This version includes new footage of the cast and five never-before-seen scenes.
+The "Remixed" version aired on September 8, 2007, in which the cast answered questions and taught the viewers kung-fu moves.

-The "Pop-Up" version of the film aired on November 23, 2007.
-Random movie trivia appeared throughout the film in boxes at the bottom of the screen.

-The "What's What" version of the film aired on March 7, 2008, at Disney Channel Asia,l.
-Random movie trivia appeared throughout the film in boxes at the bottom of the screen, much like the Pop-Up version.

-The movie premiered in May 2009 on Disney Channel Latin America.